“Enemies, a Love Story”

 A new opera based on Isaac Bashevis Singer’s novel of the same name.
 It tells the story of Herman Broder, a Polish Jew and survivor of Nazi persecution, living in New York in 1949.
 It is both a farcical, romantic comedy of a man juggling three women, and a dark story chronicling the legacy of the Holocaust.
 Singer's novel was made into a successful feature film in 1989, directed by Paul Mazursky.
 “Enemies” (the opera) received an Opera America development grant in 2011 and has been developed at Kentucky Opera.

-A setting of selected passages from the letters of Vincent van Gogh to his brother Theo for SATB chorus.
+Based on selected passages from the letters of Vincent van Gogh to his brother Theo for SATB chorus.
 The work weaves together major emotional themes of the 18-year correspondence.
-This material was also developed into a song cycle for tenor voice.

 “The Lake Isle of Innisfree”